KarMiles/polish-girl-painting/README.md

     - from django_contact_form.views import ContactFormView - when utilizing a custom form class, used to manually set up URLs to tell django-contact-form about the form class.

 Class-based views (CBV) provide a way to implement views as Python objects rather than functions.
-CBV are predominantly used in this project for the following reasons:
+CBV are predominantly, but not exclusively, used in this project for the following reasons:
 - Code reusability - a view class can be inherited by another view class and modified in a different use case.
 - DRY, which stands for 'don't repeat yourself' - CBV helps to reduce code duplication
 - Code extendibility - CBV can be extended to include more functionalities using Mixins